Notice of Pre-AIA or AIA Status

 However, spray drying is an alternative and known technique in the art to prepare bacterial compositions.
 Teixeira teaches that spray drying is an alternative method to freeze drying and compares the viability of Lactobacillus bulgaricus bacteria when prepared by the two methods (see Abstract and Table 1).
 Teixeira teaches by comparison of the two methods, spray-drying and freeze drying (lyophilized), in terms of survival, acid production and extent of the lag phase, no significant differences were obtained (see p.460, left column, 4th paragraph, p.461, left column, 2nd paragraph).
 Teixeira also teaches spray drying is preferable to freeze drying because it has a lower cost and that spray drying of lactic acid bacteria dates back to 1914 (p.456, left column, 1st paragraph).

-Therefore, it would have been obvious to one of ordinary skill in the art, at the time of the instant invention, to modify the compositions of Boettner and prepare the bacteria in the compositions of Boettner using spray-drying instead of freeze drying.
+Therefore, it would have been obvious to one of ordinary skill in the art, at the time of the instant invention, to modify the compositions of Boettner and prepare the bacteria in the compositions of Boettner using spray-drying instead of freeze-drying.
 One of ordinary skill in the art would have been motivated to do so because the artisan is using a known alternative drying method to prepare the bacteria and it is cheaper compared to freeze drying as taught by Teixeira.
 Since Boettner teaches the same Lactobacillus strains as instantly claimed and the strains in freeze-dried form are capable to form aggregates with H. Pylori, it would have been reasonable to expect that spray-dried bacteria would also cause aggregates, since Teixeira teaches by comparison of the two methods, spray drying and freeze drying (lyophilized), in terms of survival, acid production and extent of the lag phase, no significant differences were obtained.

 With respect to the limitations “wherein the co-aggregates are larger in size compared to using the same composition comprising non-spray-dried Lactobacillus reuteri DSM 17648,” “wherein the co-aggregates have increased stability compared to using the same composition comprising non-spray-dried Lactobacillus reuteri DSM 17648,” and “wherein the degree of co-aggregation is more than twice that compared to using a composition comprising non-spray-dried Lactobacillus reuteri DSM 17648,” these limitations are intended outcomes of the recited method.
 Boettner teaches administering its pharmaceutical composition comprising viable Lactobacillus cells to a person for the prophylaxis and/or treatment of diseases caused by infection with Helicobacter pylori (see para [0023] and claim 14) and teaches the same Lactobacillus strain, DSM 17648, (see para [0021]) as instantly claimed).
 Boettner teaches the Lactobacillus strains in its compositions are capable of binding to free Helicobacter pylori to form aggregates in culture conditions of the stomach (see para [0017]).
 Teixeira teaches that lactic acid bacteria are commonly spray-dried and is an alternative technique to freeze-drying.
 The combined teachings of Boettner in view of Teixeira teach the same method steps of preparing spray-dried bacterial compositions (same strain - DSM 17648) and administering it to a subject to treat H. pylori as instantly claimed.
-Therefore, it is expected that the method of Boettner in view of Teixeira would also result in the co-aggregates having the same properties as recited in claim 51.
+Therefore, it is expected that the method of Boettner in view of Teixeira would also result in the co-aggregates having the same properties as recited in claim 51, under the same conditions.

 Therefore, the combination of Boettner and Teixeira renders claims 36, 42-44, 46-47, and 49-52 prima facie obvious.

-Claim 45 is rejected under pre-AIA 35 U.S.C.
+Maintained Rejection: Claim 45 is rejected under pre-AIA 35 U.S.C.
 103(a) as being unpatentable over Boettner (US2007/0148149; Applicant IDS; Of Record) in view of Teixeira (Journal of Applied Bacteriology, 1995; Of Record) as evidenced by Holz et al. (Probiotics & Antimicro.
 Prot., 2015, Vol. 7, p.91-100; Of Record), as applied to claims 36, 42-44, 46-47, and 49-52 above, and further in view of Lesbros-Pantoflickoba (J. Nutrit., 2007, Vol. 137, p.812S-818S; hereinafter LP; Of Record).

 Boettner in view of Teixeira teach the invention of claims 36 and 44 as discussed in the rejection above.